clownfish7414/ML_FinalProject/README.md

 - We use ngrok to set up a server for the website.

 ## Demo
 Although it may not be possible to replicate the exact same website on another computer, we provide a link to the website so you can verify the code and the functionality we described.
+When you want to take a picture and verify or upload the video to build model, make sure your background is clean.

 our website : [https://713e-122-116-74-101.ngrok-free.app](https://713e-122-116-74-101.ngrok-free.app)